 (19) Conflict of Interest.
-No employee, officer, or director of a race meet licensee shall be permitted to own, lease, or have any other interest in any greyhound entered for official racing on the race meet licensee's racecourse.
+No employee, officer, or director of a race meet licensee shall be permitted to own, lease, or have any other interest in any greyhound entered for official racing on the race meet licensee's racecourse, unless approved by the commission.

-(20) The race meet licensee shall have available current telephone numbers for twenty-four (24) hour emergency veterinarian care.The race meet licensee shall post an established procedure, approved by the commission veterinarian, for providing emergency veterinarian care five (5) days prior to until five (5) days past their race meet.
+(20) The race meet licensee shall have available current telephone numbers for twenty-four (24) hour emergency veterinarian care.
+The race meet licensee shall post an established procedure, approved by the commission veterinarian, for providing emergency veterinarian care five (5) days prior to until five (5) days past their race meet.